pypyr/pypyr-aws/README.rst

 You can find full details for the supported services and what methods you can run against them here:  http://boto3.readthedocs.io/en/latest/reference/services/

+With the speed of new features and services AWS introduces, it's pretty unlikely I'll get round to updating the list each and every time.

 pypyr-aws will automatically support new services AWS releases for the boto3 client, in case the list above gets out of date.
+So while the document might not update, the code already will dynamically use new features and services on the boto3 client.

 pypyr context
 ----------------